cameronking4/sketch2app-marketing/CODE_OF_CONDUCT.md

-# Code of Conduct - Brainwave
+# Code of Conduct - sketch-2-app

 ## Our Pledge